Destinations Greece The Ionian Islands

 Old Town walk

-the Kambielo lanes, the New Fortress, the Antivouniotissa Museum (icon collection in a 15th-c. church).
-2 hours, end at the Liston.
+the Kambielo lanes, the New Fortress, the Antivouniotissa Museum (an icon collection in a 15th-c. church).
+2 hours, ending at the Liston.

 13:00p.m.